Limited time offers on 2026 self-guided walking and cycling adventures – learn more here

 Day 3

-Starting with a continental breakfast which is included every day at the hotel, we then wandered to Lenno’s pier to catch the ferry over to the Bellagio peninsula and town nicknamed “the pearl of the Lake”, famous for its position at the centre-point of the three parts of Lake Como.
+Each day began with a leisurely continental breakfast at the hotel before we strolled down to Lenno’s pier to catch the ferry across to the Bellagio peninsula, often dubbed the “pearl of the lake” thanks to its unique position at the meeting point of Lake Como’s three branches.

 Total: 10km, 316m elevation gain